Reading Time: 4 minutes

 Conventions of Writing

 Conventions refer to a general understanding of the norms of a language.
-Writing comprises signs and symbols, and vocabulary and semantics.
-Therefore, to master the art of writing, it becomes important to learn grammar, vocabulary and meaning along with punctuation.
+Writing comprises signs and symbols and vocabulary and semantics.
+Therefore, to master the art of writing, learning grammar, vocabulary, meaning, and punctuation becomes essential.
 The conventions of writing mainly include:

 1. Content (ideas, knowledge of the subject)